12 Plants That Repel Lizards

 Thankfully, several plants repel lizards, making them the perfect solution for homeowners looking to keep the pesky critters away.

-In this post, we’ll look at five plants that repel lizards and provide tips on using them effectively.
+This post will look at five plants that repel lizards and provide tips on using them effectively.

-So if you’re ready to learn more about plants that repel lizards, keep reading for a complete guide.
+So, if you’re ready to learn more about plants that repel lizards, keep reading for a complete guide.

 1. Autumn Mums